 Additional Tips:

-2. Always do a patch test
+- Always do a patch test

-4. Avoid using harsh and fragrant product
+- Avoid using harsh and fragrant products

 Final Thoughts

 Your skin acts as a canvas, telling the story of your life.
-Dark spot and patches fades it but with the right serum and skincare routine, you can rewrite your story.
+Dark spot and patches fades it, but with the right serum and skincare routine, you can rewrite your story.
 You should be able to shine from the inside out, free from black areas and patches.
 Now is the time to take action and restore your natural glow.

 Say goodbye to hyperpigmentation and hello to a more radiant, brighter version of yourself.